bonifacioronald/MetaPass/README.md

 # MetaPass

-A blockchain-based ticketing platform inspired by TicketMaster.
-Tutorial by Dapp University on YouTube.
+A blockchain-based ticketing platform inspired by Dapp University on YouTube.

 ## Technology Stack & Tools